mast0rbill/old-java-programs/README.md

 This is a showcase of old Java applications which detail my introduction to programming.

-Surviver (mis-spelled): a rudimentary 3D engine written in Java, with randomly generated "walls".
+Survivor: a rudimentary 3D engine written in Java, with randomly generated "walls".

 AirHockey: a very simple game of air-hockey.
 My first time displaying external images.